 Who We Help

 California is a world economic leader and the epicenter for creative and technological innovation in the United States.
 Tectonic’s clients are creatives, entrepreneurs, and companies operating in or serving emerging industries throughout California and beyond.
 To date, those markets include creative industries, cryptocurrency, cannabis (marijuana and hemp), and psychedelics.
 Tectonic’s clients are performing on a global scale, where preserving and protecting intellectual property rights is essential for clients to remain competitive and thrive.Are you operating in an emerging market or developing something new?
 Send us a message today.

 As a reflection of their lifelong interests in the arts, Tectonic's attorneys received undergraduate degrees in Film Studies and English Literature, and then pursued concentrated studies in intellectual property law.
 Since entering the legal industry, Tectonic's attorneys continue to demonstrate a keen understanding of and enthusiasm for how copyright, trademark, privacy, publicity, and contract rights can help and hinder creative processes.

-Tectonic’s attorneys have engaged in discourse with cryptocurrency industry thought leaders since 2011—before most current developers distinguished cryptocurrency from Bitcoin.
+Tectonic’s attorneys have engaged in discourse with blockchain industry thought leaders since 2011—before most current developers distinguished cryptocurrency from Bitcoin.
 Our attorneys’ insight into the technology and industry, familiarity with financial institution regulations, and grasp of regulatory agency politics facilitates more accurate risk assessment for clients' intellectual property management strategy.

 Cannabis Industry (marijuana and hemp)

 Tectonic’s intellectual property attorneys are experienced in negotiating and litigating disputes for all kinds of stakeholders in the cannabis industry.
 Though still a fledgling industry, there are already hundreds of regulations governing all aspects of commercial cannabis operations in California.
 Entrepreneurs and companies must incorporate compliance into daily operations, including their intellectual property and marketing strategies.Immersed in the California cannabis industry before even the creation of the medical market, Tectonic’s professional network includes local and state regulators, industry leaders, politicians, activists, and journalists.
 Whether you are a farmer cultivating cannabis in Humboldt, dispensary owner in Alameda, manufacturer of edibles and tinctures in San Diego, laboratory in Santa Cruz or a professional services provider located in Tulare, Tectonic’s attorneys are cannabis marketplace wonks ready to help you with your branding and business needs.